sassoftware/viya4-iac-azure/docs/CONFIG-VARS.md

 ### Use Existing

-If you want to deploy into an existing resource group, vnet, subnets, or network security group, use the variables shown in the following table to define the existing resources:
+The variables in the table below can be used to point to existing resources.
+Refer to the [Bring Your Own Network](./user/BYOnetwork.md) page for information about all supported scenarios for using existing network resources, with additional details and requirements.

 Resource Location: